the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [5.3.0.4] 2024-06-18 =

+* Fix - Follow Symlinks in order to locate assets []
+* Language - 0 new strings added, 0 updated, 1 fuzzied, and 0 obsoleted

 = [5.3.0.3] 2024-06-14 =

 * Fix - Issue where scripts would not be enqueued as modules.
 [TECTRIA-86]